crmne/paolino.me/_posts/2026-05-12-turbo-frames-in-jekyll.md

 <script type="module" src="https://cdn.jsdelivr.net/npm/@hotwired/turbo@8.0.23/dist/turbo.es2017-esm.js"></script>
 ```

-There is even already a [`jekyll-turbo`](https://rubygems.org/gems/jekyll-turbo/versions/0.1.0) gem that does roughly this: inject Turbo into your generated HTML.
+A [`jekyll-turbo`](https://rubygems.org/gems/jekyll-turbo/versions/0.1.0) gem already does roughly this: inject Turbo into your generated HTML.

 That is useful.
-It is also not the interesting part.
+But not the interesting part.

 Turbo Drive is the default mode: click a link, fetch the next page, replace the document body, keep some browser state.
 It can make ordinary sites feel faster with almost no work.

 But for a docs site, Turbo Drive is still too broad.
 I did not want to replace the whole body.
-I wanted to replace one part of the page: the document content.
+Just the document content.

 That is where Turbo Frames fit.